Article updated on December 27, 2024

-The Kampot pepper is famous in the best kitchens all around the world.
 Farmed since the 13th century in Cambodia, it is during the protectorate that the French realized the potential of the Kampot area, giving a subtle taste to the pepper that lingers on one’s tongue.
-The hills of Kampot along the Cambodian coast offer an iodized air and rainy climate, and the quartz and iron give the right balance of minerals to the soil.
-This terroir justifies that the Kampot pepper benefits from a Protected Geographical Indication that about 350 pepper farms, producing the precious spice, can claim.
+Nestled along the Cambodian coast, the hills of Kampot benefit from the perfect balance of iodized air, rain-soaked climate, and mineral-rich soil with quartz and iron.
+The region’s unique terroir has earned Kampot pepper a Protected Geographical Indication (PGI) that about 350 pepper farms, producing the precious spice, can claim.

-Under the French colonial times, the Kampot pepper production averaged 3000 tons per year, about 50 times more than today.
-A luxury product, under the ruthless communist regime of the Khmer Rouge in the late 1970’s, all the plantations got destroyed.
-It is only for the past few years that pepper planters come back to their lands to practice their ancestral know-how.
-“Today, we produce about 1,5kg of pepper per tree, 80% black, 10% red and 10% white.
-This is because we are organic.
-In other farms, the production can be up to 7 times more”, Sothy describes.
+Under the French colonial times, the Kampot pepper production averaged 3,000 tons per year, about 50 times more than today.
+A luxury product, under the ruthless communist regime of the Khmer Rouge in the late 1970’s, all the Kampot pepper plantations got destroyed.
+It is only for the past few years that planters have come back to their lands to practice their ancestral know-how.
+“Today, we produce about 1.5kg of pepper per tree, 80 percent black, 10 percent red and 10 percent white.
+Non-organic farms can produce up to 7 times more”, Sothy describes.
+While the cherished global delicacy has found its way to the best restaurants of the world, it is also celebrated in the local cuisine.

 Travel tips: